China's Xi promises better investment climate, cyber war deal seen

 "GM and Ford can increase their investment in China," Xi said.

-A few hours after, Boeing Co announced plans for an aircraft finishing center in China, its first outside the United States.
+A few hours after, Boeing Co (BA.N) announced plans for an aircraft finishing centre in China, its first outside the United States.

 To the east of Seattle, at Microsoft’s campus in Redmond, China's top Internet regulator told U.S. tech executives that both countries must work together on cyber security issues, including crime and espionage, addressing one of their most pressing concerns.